 Lichen planus develops gradually over 2-3 months.
 Once fully developed, it can persist in a constant state for months or years.

-Although lichen planus cannot be cured, there are many treatments available to alleviate the symptoms.
+Though not curable, treatments do exist to alleviate the pain.
 Mild stinging and itching can be helped with cool compresses and aloe vera gel.
 A doctor may also recommend prescription strength anti-itch products or a medicated cream.
 In more severe cases, retinoids, steroid injections or pills, and light therapy may be prescribed.

-Ringworm is a fungal infection that appears as itchy, red, scaly, expanding rings on the body.
-The ring grows outward as the infection spreads.
+Ringworm is an infection caused by a fungus which spreads outward in a ring.
+Hence, the name ringworm.
+It als oconsists of itchy, red and scaly rings on the body.
 Ringworm is highly contagious.
 The infection is spread through skin-to-skin and contaminated object contact.
 There are several types of ringworm.